Sport in Pakistan: Wrestling

-Kurash is the national sport in Uzbekistan.
-It is a form of martial art.
-It is played like Judo/Kushti/Wrestling, between two players, male and female separately in 7 different weight categories each.
-Kurash has been recognised as a martial art, Olympic sport by Olympic Council of Asia.

-Taekwondo in Pakistan is run by the Pakistan Taekwondo Federation, and it started in Pakistan during the 1970s when some Korean taekwondo masters visited there and established a handful of clubs.
-Over the years it has spread all over the country, albeit slowly for the most part.
-However, it seems to have enjoyed more growth than any other sport (arguably), during the last ten years.
-And young boys played international championships around the world.

-Vovinam (Việt Võ Đạo) is a traditional combative martial art originating in Vietnam.
-It is on the Charter of Olympic Council of Asia.
-The Pakistan Vovinam Federation, which coordinates provincial associations, is the organism promoting Vovinam from the amateur to the international level in Pakistan.
-The Federation is part of the World Vovinam Federation (WVVF), the Asian Vovinam Federation (AVF), the South Asian Vovinam Federation (SAVF) and the Islamic World Vovinam Federation (IWVF).
-The Pakistani Vovinam team has competed in international Vovinam Championships and won silver and bronze medals, including a bronze medal at the 6th World Vovinam Championship of 2020 in Cambodia.
+Muhammad Bashir won the bronze medal in freestyle wrestling in the welterweight class (73 kg) at the 1960 Summer Olympics in Rome becoming Pakistan's first and to date the only wrestling Olympic medalist.
+Pakistan's most successful event in the Commonwealth Games has been Wrestling, where it has won 46 medals, 21 of which have been Gold.
+It ranks 3rd overall in Wrestling at the Commonwealth Games.
+Other notable wrestlers include Aslam Pahalwan, Muhammad Sardar, Muhammad Niaz, Muhammad Nazir, Siraj Din, Zaman Anwar, Muhammad Umar, Muhammad Niaz-Din, Faiz Muhammad, Muhammad Ashraf, Muhammad Akhtar, Muhammad Bilal, Mohammad Din, Bashir Bhola Bhala, Qamar Abbas, Azhar Hussain and Muhammad Inam.
+Inayat Ullah won Pakistan's first individual medal at the Youth Olympic Games in 2018.

-Water sports
+Aquatic and paddle sports

 Canoe Kayak

 The Pakistan Canoe and Kayak Federation is the only official governing body of canoe and kayak sports in Pakistan.
 The headquarters of PCKF is based in the Hayat Durrani Water Sports Academy at Hanna Lake Quetta, one of the major canoe / kayak paddling and Rowing center in Pakistan.
 PCKF is affiliated on international level with International Canoe Federation International Canoe Federation (ICF) and on Asian level with Asian Canoe Confederation (ACC), and on National level recognised with Pakistan Sports Board.
-The Kayaking National Champions Mohammad Abubakar Durrani, Mohammad Shoaib Khilji and Farhanullah Kakar belongs to HDWSA and Pakistan Customs Canoe & Kayak team Quetta.
+The Kayaking National Champions Mohammad Abubakar Durrani, Mohammad Shoaib Khilji, and Farhanullah Kakar belong to HDWSA and Pakistan Customs Canoe & Kayak team Quetta.

 Rowing

 Karachi and Quetta are the major centers of rowing in Pakistan.
 The National Rowing Championship is the major national event of rowing in the country.
 The Pakistan Rowing Federation was a founding member of the Asian Rowing Federation.
 Although Pakistani rowers take part in events, it is considered a minority sport.
 Rowers like Ali Hassan, Maqbool Ali, Zohaib Zia Hashmi, and Muhammad Asad Khan have won medals at international events and in International School Rowing events.
 Junior Rowers from Balochistan, such as Mehardil Khan Baabai and Mirwaise Khan Baabai won many medals.
+Muhammad Akram and Zahid Ali Pirzada, Hazrat Islam competed at the 2000 Summer Olympics in the single sculls and lightweight double sculls events, respectively.

+In May 2025, Mohammad Shehzad, a 64-year-old rower, won a gold medal in the 60+ singles category at the Asian Indoor Rowing Championships held in Pattaya, Thailand.
+Shehzad defeated Indian competitor James Joseph and set a new Asian record with a time of 1:32.30.
+His victory was celebrated nationally, including by his daughter, Mahoor Shahzad, an Olympian who represented Pakistan at the 2020 Tokyo Games.
+Pakistan had a strong showing at the championship, securing a total of 14 medals — 10 gold, 3 silver, and 1 bronze.
+The event, held from May 26 to 31, featured competitions on indoor rowing machines such as the Concept2 ergometer.
+Other notable Pakistani performers included Abdul Jabbar and Tayyab Iftikhar, who contributed to the country’s medal tally.